 URGENT APPEAL – THE OBSERVATORY

 i.
-Guarantee in all circumstances the physical and psychological integrity of Messrs.
-Raman Yurhel, Viktar Sazonau and Uladzimir Khilmanovich, as well as of all human rights defenders in Belarus;
+Guarantee in all circumstances the physical and psychological integrity of Mr. Andrei Paluda as well as of all human rights defenders in Belarus

 ii.
-Put an end to any kind of harassment – including at the judicial and administrative levels – against Messrs.
-Raman Yurhel, Viktar Sazonau and Uladzimir Khilmanovich, as well as against all other human rights defenders in Belarus;
+Put an end to any kind of harassment – including at the judicial level – against all human rights defenders in Belarus;

-– its Article 1, which states that “everyone has the right, individually and in association with others, to promote and to strive for the protection and realization of human rights and fundamental freedoms at the national and international levels”,
+– “to promote and to strive for the protection and realization of human rights and fundamental freedoms at the national and international levels” (Article 1);

 – “to form, join and participate in non-governmental organizations, associations or groups” and “to communicate with non-governmental or intergovernmental organizations” (Article 5(b) and (c));